Steven B. Dodge: Personal life

 In 1974, Dodge married Anne Nordblom, whom he had met at the Bank of Boston.
 The couple had three children, Thomas, Kristen, and Benjamin.
 Dodge and his wife were benefactors of Brookwood School, Brown University, Middlesex School, Milton Academy, the Boston Renaissance Charter Public School, and the University of Vermont.
 Dodge’s obituary noted his humility, generosity, and sense of humor as well as his ability to mentor and instill confidence in others.

 Dodge’s launch of Windover in 2005 was a result of his personal interest in architecture and construction and an opportunity to create special places.
 He artfully enhanced landscapes in Massachusetts and Vermont featuring weathered fieldstone fences, newly planted trees, and classic New England structures.

-Dodge was a lifelong Red Sox fan and an avid reader.
+Dodge was a Red Sox fan and a reader.
 His favorite getaways included fishing the mountain streams in Chile and motorcycling in Sardinia, enjoying the latter particularly because they had no speed limits.